 Because of this reality, African Americans stepped up to create community for themselves.
 Since Blacks weren’t allowed to move away from the Near North Side neighborhood, that’s where the community arose.
 Black churches, restaurants, clothing stores, and entertainment venues filled the North 24th Street strip from Cuming north to Lothrop Streets, and along Lake Street too.

 In the early 1950s, Omaha Star newspaper publisher Mildred Brown knew she had to get into the scene.
 In the previous decades she’d seen popular adult clubs like Jim Bell’s Club Harlem and the Aloha Club come and go.
 She watched as the Dreamland Ballroom packed in crowds to dance along to Duke Ellington and Louis Armstrong, but was concerned about the booze that flowed too easily and the crowds of teens gathered outside to catch an ear full of music, with the allure of music and romance on their minds.

 So Ms. Brown opened her own club.
-Buying the AmVet Club, which was the Railroad Men’s Benevolent and Social Club before that, she opened the Carnation Ballroom in 195.
+Buying the Savoy Dinner Club, which was the AmVet Club and the Railroad Men’s Benevolent and Social Club and a bakery before that, she opened the Carnation Ballroom in 1948.

 For a decade into the 1950s, the Carnation Ballroom was a popular, fun and safe place for North Omaha to relax, dance and have a great time.
 It was a liquor-free venue that held a lot of all-ages shows.
 Leveraging her newspaper’s power for promoting their shows, Ms. Brown was effective at drawing in a lot of big name talent, too.
 Some of the giants who played at her club included the young James Brown, Otis Williams and several others.